xdrip/xdrip_docs/docs/use/sync.md

 <img src="../images/M-S-SY8d.png" style="zoom:75%;" />

-If you're without data, put the master phone in Wi-Fi hotspot mode and connect the followers through tethering.
-This will weight heavily on the master battery, make sure you have a backup power bank available.
+If you're without mobile or Wi-Fi data, put the master phone in Wi-Fi hotspot mode and connect the followers through tethering.
+Maximum distance between devices will be limited.
+This will also weight heavily on the master battery, make sure you have a backup power bank available.

 Look in system status to check everything is connecting correctly.